Not a week goes by I don’t get a reply from someone telling me they can’t access one of the stories I’ve linked to.

 - A limited number of “free views” is made available, after which access is restricted.

-I try not to link to the first kind at all.
+I try not to link to the first at all.

-So with those conflicting priorities in mind there are a couple of generally easy work-arounds:
+So with those conflicting priorities in mind, here are four easy workarounds: